netrc/jekyll-now/_drafts/2017-12-19-The-Last-Jedi.md

 The odd thing about TLJ is the decision to subvert fan expectations - why, exactly?
 Disney/Lucasfilm goes to all the trouble of making the first new episode (TFA) a practical copy of ANH, with all the stock characters and the Falcon, and made $2 billion (and more).
 Now they bring in a new director/writer whose job it is to say, No, we actually don't want to answer questions or follow on with Star Wars conventions.
 If they wanted to go their own way, they should have done that with TFA.
 Pretty odd to set up expectations that this trilogy will be like the old days just to say, ha, fooled you and your simple preconceptions.

-At the risk of falling to the dark side, for simplicity's sake, I'll just ascribe most of the bad plotting decisions to the new director - no need for Snoke backstory, no reveal of Rey's parents, and let's add a meaningless sub-plot excursion to a weird cantina - I mean casino - bringing in some current political points of sticking it to the 1%.
+At the risk of falling to the dark side, for simplicity's sake, I'll just ascribe most of the bad plotting decisions to the new director: no need for Snoke backstory, no reveal of Rey's parents, and let's add a meaningless sub-plot excursion to a weird cantina - I mean casino - shoe-horning in some current political points of sticking it to the 1%.
 Ye gods was that heavy-handed crap.
 (And missed out on connecting with the prequels nice nod to "Dune"-like banking clan and techno-union in AOTC).
 And not to keep bashing the casino, but it didn't even look-and-feel much like Star Wars.

 The main throne room showdown was great and, especially on subsequent viewings, I'm not too worried about the lack of explanation about Snoke.
 Still, can't see the point in not mentioning even with one sentence something about his rise to power.
 I presume and hope against hope that Kylo's jab at Rey - you're nothing, you have no part in this story - is just a lie.
 It's not a problem if Rey's parents or backstory isn't Dickensian coincidentalist (Oh, Plo Koon/Dooku/Uncle Owen happened to have an illegitimate child....).
 But there better be a story there.
 Again, this is basic Star Wars mythology, and meanwhile, we're paying lots of money for tickets to be told a story, so figure out some sort of story!